 Full-time and part-time employees, including Administrative Staff, Support Staff, and Sponsored Research Staff, who work at least 50% of a regular work schedule and have an appointment of at least three months are eligible for paid vacation leave.
 This includes both MIT "regular" and term employees who meet those requirements.
 Vacation benefits for unionized employees are determined by their collective bargaining agreements.

 Individuals employed by other entities, such as MITemps employees, are not eligible for vacation through MIT.
 In addition, student employees are not eligible for vacation.
-See Section 2.1.2 Types of Non-Academic Appointments; see this Staffing Services website about temporary help.
+See Section 2.1.2 Types of Non-Academic Appointments; see this Human Resources website about temporary help.

 4.2.2 Earning Vacation